decred/dcrstakepool/README.md

 ## Version History
 - 1.1.0 - Work-In-Progress migration of voting from dcrwallet to stakepoold.
+  * Addresses for generating the 1-of-2 multisig for the ticket address are now derived from votingwalletextpub rather than calling getnewaddress.
   * Setting individual votebits on tickets has been removed in favor of setting a global voting preference per stake version that is used by a voting daemon called stakepoold.
 This is currently wrapped behind the enablestakepoold